Shohei Ono

 Shohei Ono (大野将平, Ōno Shōhei) is a Japanese retired judoka.

-Ono is regarded as one of judo's top fighters, having won three World Championships and two Olympic gold medals.
-He is the lightweight division's most dominant fighter, having won in every major championship he competed since 2015.
+Ono is regarded as one of judo's top fighters, having won two Olympic gold medals, three World Championships and five Grand Slams.
+He was the most dominant lightweight wrestler of the 2010s having won in every major championship he competed since 2015.
 Ono specializes in osoto gari (having written his masters' thesis on it) and uchimata.
 He is known for his classical technique and all ippon style, holding one of the highest ippon rates in judo.
 Ono is also one of the most searched judokas on the Internet.

 Career

 Breakthrough: Grand Slam Tokyo 2012

 Ono cemented his place as one of judo's biggest ippon players by winning the prestigious Grand Slam in Tokyo all by ippon.
 He defeated Lee Shing Him, Yertugan Torenov and Khashbaataryn Tsagaanbaatar in the Round of 32, quarter-final and semi-final by ippon, and Etienne Briand by ippon and two yukos in the Round of 16.
 He met then reigning world champion and Olympic silver medalist Riki Nakaya in the final.
 Ono defeated Nakaya with a stunning ippon by osoto gari, adding to a waza-ari he scored earlier on.
 This would prove to be a turning point in one of the most heated rivalries in the lightweight division, with Ono breaking Nakaya's dominance in the division.
 The rivalry between the two Japanese fighters would go on for six years.